Senior living community opens entire apartment for 90-year-old’s Legos - NewsBreak

 The public is welcome, at a 2 p.m.
 Easter Egg hunt Thursday.
 Masks are still required inside.

-Fields is excited after a couple of years of restrictions for people to see what he’s been working on.Tesla CEO Elon Musk offers to buy Twitter
+Fields is excited after a couple of years of restrictions for people to see what he’s been working on.Main water break in Daphne

 “Especially the children they just go wild, they want to touch everything,” Fields said.